iterative/dvc.org/content/docs/start/experiments-trail/experiments-1.md

 ```

 The command tells DVC to create an experiment named `train`, with two parameters
-and a data dependency to `data/images`.
+and a dependency to `data/images`.
 The command produces `metrics.json` as a
 special type of output.
+Basically it tells DVC that for any change in
+`data/images/`, `model.conv_units` or `train.epochs`, we run an experiment using
+`src/train.py` that produces a new `metrics.json` file.

 DVC creates `dvc.yaml` file and modifies `.gitignore` for Git to ignore certain
 artifacts.